 - Wart treatment

-Part-time students may pay by cash/check or have their fees placed onto their student account.
+Part-time students may pay at time of service or have their fees placed onto their student account.

 Students may request an insurance statement for coverage of services not covered under the HopeHealth benefit.
 The student is responsible to submit this to their major medical provider.